Bandwidth/bandwidth.github.io/sdks/csharp.md

 | 3.9.0 | Added conference management endpoints |
 | 4.0.0 | Renamed `CallEngineModifyConferenceRequest` to `ApiModifyConferenceRequest`, and removed `from` and `digits` from `TwoFactorVerifyRequestSchema` |
 | 5.0.0 | Added get messages function, and updated the `body` parameter in the create message function to be required.
 Updated the MFA error bodies and added message priority |
+| 6.0.0 | Updated voice, messaging, and MFA objects as well as corrected WebRTC participant id and session id parameter ordering in a number of requests.

 ## Download & Install